DatabaseCleaner/database_cleaner/CONTRIBUTE.markdown

 - Please write tests for your contribution
 - Make sure that previous tests still pass
+- Make sure that tests are passing using docker
 - Push it to a branch of your fork
 - Submit a pull request